SCHEDULE 14A Proxy Statement Pursuant to Section 14(a) of the Securities

 Director Nominees For Terms To Expire In 2005

-(JOHNSTON PHOTO) James W. Johnston, age 63 Director since 1991
+James W. Johnston, age

-• Serves on our Audit Committee and Committee on the Board (Chair)
+since 1991 Self-employed financial and business consultant and private investor Serves on our Audit Committee and Committee on the Board (Chair) |

-(KISER PHOTO) Gerald L. Kiser, age 55 Director since 1997
+Gerald L. Kiser, age

-• Formerly, our President and Chief Operating Officer (October 1997 — July 2001), and our Executive Vice President and Chief Operating Officer (April — October 1997)
+since 1997 Our President and Chief Executive Officer since July 2001 Formerly, our President and Chief Operating Officer (October 1997 July 2001), and our Executive Vice President and Chief Operating Officer (April October 1997) Director of MBT Financial Corp. and of its subsidiary Monroe Bank & Trust |

-(LEVY PHOTO) H. George Levy, M.D., age 52 Director since 1997
+H. George Levy, M.D., age

-• Otorhinolaryngologist.
-Also Chairman and CEO of USI, Inc. (e-commerce, consulting Web design, and systems integration) and CEO and founder of Enduenet, Inc. (Web based e-learning, business to business, physician practice enhancement)
+since 1997 Otorhinolaryngologist.
+Also Chairman and CEO of USI, Inc. (e-commerce, consulting Web design, and systems integration) and CEO and founder of Enduenet, Inc. (Web based e-learning, business to business, physician practice enhancement) Director of Michigan Trust Bank Director of Telenetics Inc. Serves on our Committee on the Board, Compensation Committee, and Compensation Subcommittee |

-(MITCHELL PHOTO) Donald L. Mitchell, age 58 First Term Nominee
+Donald L. Mitchell, age

-• Our Senior Vice President and President of the Casegoods Group from July 2001 and Executive Vice President of LADD Furniture, Inc (our wholly owned subsidiary since January 2000) until retirement in April 2002, President of LADD’s casegoods group until July 2001
+Term Nominee Our Senior Vice President and President of the Casegoods Group from July 2001 and Executive Vice President of LADD Furniture, Inc (our wholly owned subsidiary since January 2000) until retirement in April 2002, President of LADDs casegoods group until July 2001 |

 4